aruba/central-python-workflows/rest-api-python-scripts/central_modules/README.md

 ### 2. rename_ap

-The purpose of this module is rename hundreds of IAPs in Aruba Central via automation.
-A `.csv` file should be created with columns ["serial_number", "name", ip_address"] in the following format.
-An IAP will be identified based on the serial number and an API call will be executed to rename the IAP.
+The purpose of this module is to rename hundreds of IAPs in Aruba Central via automation.
+A `.csv` file should be created with columns ["serial_number", "hostname", ip_address"] in the following format.
+An IAP will be identified based on the serial number and an API call will be made to rename the IAP.

 **Please Note: If you are conscious about Aruba Central API usage limit, one API call per IAP is required.**